 As a public company, we are incurring significant legal, accounting and other expenses that we did not incur as a private company.
 For example, we are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended, and are required to comply with the applicable requirements of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as rules and regulations subsequently implemented by the SEC and the New York Stock Exchange, including the establishment and maintenance of effective disclosure and financial controls and changes in corporate governance practices.
 Compliance with these requirements has increased our legal and financial compliance costs and has made some activities more time consuming and costly.
 In addition, our management and other personnel devote substantial time to our public company requirements, which diverts attention from operational and other business matters.
-We have and will continue to hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge and maintain an internal audit function.
-We cannot predict or estimate the amount of additional costs we may incur as a result of operating as a public company or the timing of such costs.
-Furthermore, the loss of emerging growth company status may subject us to additional reporting requirements and standards as described below, which may further strain our resources, increase costs and divert management's attention from other business concerns.
+We have and will continue to hire additional accounting the amount of additional costs we may incur as a result of operating as a public company or the timing of such costs.
+Furthermore, the loss of emerging growth company status may subject us to additional reporting requirements and standards as described below, which may further strain our resources, increase costs and divert management's attention from other business

-If we no longer qualify as an emerging growth company, as defined by the JOBS Act and as certain extended transition periods available to emerging growth companies expire, we will become subject to additional reporting requirements and standards.
+If we no longer qualify as an emerging growth company, as defined by the JOBS Act and as certain extended transition periods available to emerging growth companies expire, we will become subject to additional reporting requirements and standards and accelerated filing deadlines for our periodic reports.
 For example, we have incurred significant expenses and devoted substantial management effort toward ensuring compliance with the requirements of Section 404 of the Sarbanes-Oxley Act.
 In addition, as an emerging growth company, we have delayed the adoption of certain accounting standards including ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
-However, based on the market value of our common stock held by non-affiliates as of July 31, 2018, we expect we may cease to be an emerging growth company upon the completion of our fiscal year ending January 31, 2019 and the extended transition period for adoption of this and other accounting standards may expire.
-While we are taking steps to implement the systems and processes required to comply with these additional requirements, we cannot assure you that the measures we have taken to date, and are continuing to implement, will enable us to comply fully and in a timely manner.
+However, based on the market value of our common stock held by non-affiliates as of July 31, 2018, we expect we will cease to be an emerging growth company upon the completion of our fiscal year ending January 31, 2019 and the extended transition periodic reports and other accounting standards will expire.
+We will also be subject to enhanced disclosures obligations regarding executive compensation in our periodic reports and processes required to comply with these additional requirements, we cannot assure you that the measures we have taken to date, and are continuing to implement, will enable us to comply fully and in a timely manner.